threathunternotebook/THOR-Training-Center/README.md

 # THOR-Training-Center
 The Threat Hunting Operations and Response (THOR) Training Center will be coming soon.
+The training center is geared toward teaching high-order thinking skills to future threat hunters.
 First Release will be an Alpha.
 This will be in a virtual machine format that can be used in Vmware Player, Workstation, or Fusion.
 Completely built with Open Source tools, Lab Book, Examples and Answers.
 The Open Source tools will include:
 - Elasticsearch
 - Logstash